Simulate Gateway® Cloning with One Insert

 Switch to the "Expression clone" tab and enter an appropriate name for the new "Expression" plasmid.

-Click Clone to create the predicted recombinant "Entry" and "Expression" plasmid sequences.
+Click Clone to create new "Entry" and "Expression" plasmid sequences.

 Click File → Save to save each new sequence to an appropriate location on your computer.